Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu.md

     proxy=host:port
     proxy-user=username:password

+This is for Ubuntu 10.04.
+There are other steps than just this one:

+    sudo apt-get install build-essential libxslt1.1 libxslt1-dev libxml2 ruby-full mysql-server libmysqlclient-dev libmysql-ruby libssl-dev libopenssl-ruby libcurl4-openssl-dev imagemagick libmagickwand-dev git-core redis-server libffi-dev libffi-ruby rubygems libsqlite3-dev libpq-dev libreadline5-dev

+NodeJS needs to be built from source on 10.04.

+    git clone git://github.com/ry/node.git
+    cd node
+    ./configure
+    make
+    sudo make install

 This is for Ubuntu 10.10.
 There are other steps than just this one:

     sudo apt-get install build-essential libxslt1.1 libxslt1-dev libxml2 ruby-full mysql-server libmysqlclient-dev libmysql-ruby libssl-dev libopenssl-ruby libcurl4-openssl-dev imagemagick libmagickwand-dev git-core redis-server libffi-dev libffi-ruby rubygems libsqlite3-dev libpq-dev libreadline5-dev nodejs